oneoffcoder/books/docker/spark-intro/README.md

 # Purpose

+This is the legacy Spark intro Jupyter image.
+It starts Hadoop, HDFS, YARN, Spark standalone services, streaming demo services, and Jupyter.

+For the current no-cluster notebook verification workflow, use `../spark-intro-check` instead.
+The current book notebooks create a local `SparkSession` with `local[*]` and do not require this pseudo cluster image.

 This docker container is meant to be used for learning purpose for programming PySpark.
 It has the following components.

 * Hadoop v3.2.1